KEVIN J. MALONE is an Associate in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.

 - Aids public and private clients in the development of legislative and regulatory strategies involving government health programs, including assisting with the development and implementation of public stakeholder engagement efforts

-- Guides clients through the formation and operation of accountable care organizations and joint ventures
+- Guides clients through the formation and operation of accountable care organizations (ACOs) and joint ventures

-From 2010 to 2016, Mr. Malone served at the U.S. Department of Health and Human Services (HHS), most recently with the Federal Coordinated Health Care Office (the “duals office”) at the Centers for Medicare & Medicaid Services (CMS).
+Prior to joining Epstein Becker Green, Mr. Malone served at the U.S. Department of Health and Human Services (HHS) for six years, most recently with the Federal Coordinated Health Care Office (the “duals office”) at the Centers for Medicare & Medicaid Services (CMS).
 As a Health Insurance Specialist with the duals office, he was the federal lead for implementing demonstration programs that aim to integrate the financing and delivery of Medicaid and Medicare benefits for dually-eligible beneficiaries in Illinois, New York State, and Washington State.
 Mr. Malone also served as a lead in the development of a new federal demonstration model for individuals with disabilities based on the Program of All-Inclusive Care for the Elderly (PACE), expanding the model of care to new populations.
 Previously, Mr. Malone worked with the Disabled and Elderly Health Programs Group at CMS, developing a new policy for the identification and counseling of the medically frail within the Medicaid Expansion population.

 As a Public Health Analyst with the Substance Abuse and Mental Health Services Administration (SAMHSA) prior to joining CMS, Mr. Malone managed multiple multimillion-dollar federal procurements and led the agency’s efforts to help substance abuse and mental health treatment providers implement advanced contracting, billing, and care coordination practices.
 In addition, he spearheaded SAMHSA’s efforts at public and private insurance enrollment following the enactment of the Affordable Care Act.